WhitedonSAP/gentoo-linux-installer/readme.txt

 WARNING!!!
 This is just a "SKETCH" !!!WARNING

 (RUN IT WITH ROOT)
-ONLY USE THIS SCRIPT WITH GENTOO LIVEGUI (NOT TESTED ON MINIMAL INSTALLATION CD)
+ONLY USE THIS SCRIPT WITH GENTOO LIVEGUI (not tested on gentoo minimal installation cd)

 ---------------------------------------------------------------------